Nicklas766/Comment/README.md

 ### Views

 In `/views` you'll find the views for the module.
-You can copy them and paste it to your own Anax installation or study them and make your own.
-(No style is included)
+You can copy them and paste it in own Anax installation.
+Then you can style them for your own website.

+### Add more?
+You can use `use class()` if you want to make your own Pagerenders with the modules.

 License
 ------------------